jatinchowdhury18/ADC_VAModelling_2023/slides/pages/conclusion.md

 - Some advice:
-  - Small black/grey-box models can be very fast, but trimming your model may take _significant_ time.
+  - Small models can be very fast, but optimizing your model may take _significant_ effort.
   - Understanding your circuit better will _always_ result in a better model.
   - Think about what _you_ want out of making a circuit model.
   - Don't be afraid to make something new!